gofilipa/qt/_pages/prospectus.md

-practitioners have been careful to situate their methodologies within the context of humanistic study, there persists an idea that digital methods ought to verify, correct, or establish facts about literature and literary history, similarly to the qualitative social sciences.[fn:2] However, within the broad field of "Digital Humanities," an emerging /Queer/ DH is upending this assumption.
+practitioners have been careful to situate their methodologies within the context of humanistic study, there persists an idea that digital methods ought to verify, correct, or establish facts about literature and literary history, similarly to the quantitative social sciences.[fn:2] However, within the broad field of "Digital Humanities," an emerging /Queer/ DH is upending this assumption.
 This recent work interrogates some of the ways that “queerness” might